 Merial Scholars are also taken on tours of research facilities located at University of Saskatchewan as well as a trip to at least one facility at another university.
 The undergraduate students are also invited to participate in laboratory-specific journal clubs plus College-wide seminar series.

-Dr. Baljit Singh, program director and acting associate dean (research), meets with the students every month to track their progress.
-Please click on the following link for a more detailed description of the 2013 Merial Veterinary Scholars program.
+Dr. Elisabeth Snead, program director, meets with the students every month to track their progress.
+Please click on the following link for a more detailed description of the 2014 Merial Veterinary Scholars program.

 Q. How can undergraduate veterinary students apply for the program?
 Please click on the following links to download a copy of the Merial Veterinary Scholars program: